 Contents of Motion for Use of Cash Collateral.

-A debtor’s motion for use of cash collateral pursuant to § 363 of the Code must (1) describe the adequate protection the debtor is offering the secured creditor, (2) summarize all appraisals and projections upon which the debtor is relying to compute the amount of adequate protection, (3) identify the amount and source of the cash collateral the debtor seeks to use, and (4) provide at least 14 days’ notice of the hearing for a final order authorizing use of cash collateral.
+A debtor’s motion for use of cash collateral under § 363 must (1) describe the adequate protection the debtor is offering the secured creditor, (2) summarize all appraisals and projections on which the debtor is relying to compute the amount of adequate protection, (3) identify the amount and source of the cash collateral the debtor seeks to use, and (4) provide at least 14 days’ notice of the hearing for a final order authorizing use of cash collateral.

 Interim Hearing on Use of Cash Collateral.

 Before the required 14-day notice period expires, a debtor may request an interim hearing to obtain Court authorization to use just the amount of cash collateral necessary to avoid immediate and irreparable harm to the estate, pending a final hearing.
 The debtor’s motion for interim relief must set forth (1) facts demonstrating the debtor is at risk of immediate and irreparable harm, and (2) a detailed itemization of the amount of cash the debtor requests and how the debtor proposes to use it.
-In exigent circumstances, the Court may authorize the interim hearing be conducted by telephone.
+In exigent circumstances, the Court may authorize the interim hearing be conducted remotely.
 See Vt.
 LBR 5007-1(c).
 The debtor must serve all secured creditors who have an interest in the collateral with notice of the interim hearing in the manner the Court directs.
 See also Vt.
 LBR 9075-1 (providing instructions for handling emergency matters).

 Final Hearing on Use of Cash Collateral.

 A final hearing on a motion to use cash collateral may not be held fewer than 14 days after service of the motion.
 Moreover, the final hearing may be cancelled if the Court approved the debtor’s request for use of cash collateral following an interim hearing on the motion at which all parties in interest were present and the debtor does not seek authorization to use additional cash collateral.
-In addition to the noticing requirements under the Bankruptcy Code and the Federal Rules of Bankruptcy Procedure, the debtor must serve notice of the final hearing on all parties on the master mailing list and any other party who has an interest in the cash collateral.
+In addition to the noticing requirements under the Bankruptcy Code and the Bankruptcy Rules, the debtor must serve notice of the final hearing on all parties on the master mailing list and any other party who has an interest in the cash collateral.

 Stipulation for Use of Cash Collateral.

-A stipulation for use of cash collateral must include the information required under paragraphs (a) and (b), above.
+A stipulation for use of cash collateral must include the information required under paragraphs (a) and (b) above.
 Notice required under Vt.
-LBR 9013-2 is waived for stipulated motions for use of cash collateral when (1) all parties entitled to notice have been served with the motion, and (2) all parties in interest stipulate to the relief, see Vt.
-LBR 9011-4(e) & (f).
+LBR 9013-2 is waived for stipulated motions for use of cash collateral when (1) all parties entitled to notice have been served with the motion, and (2) all parties in interest stipulate to the relief.
+See Vt.
+LBR 9011-4(e), (f).

 Vt.
 LBR 4001-5.
 Obtaining Credit.